JanM321/esphome-lg-controller/README.md

 This controller is written to be the main/only wired controller connected to the AC.
 LG calls this the "master" controller.
 I haven't tested connecting a second controller in slave mode.

 Wired controllers using the new protocol only send and receive settings and current temperature.
 The HVAC unit itself decides when to start/stop active cooling/heating etc based on this.
-It's possible to use a Home Assistant template sensor as temperature sensor to influence this behavior.
+It's possible to use a Home Assistant template sensor as temperature sensor to influence this behavior (see below).

 See [protocol.md](protocol.md) for information about the protocol based on reverse engineering the PREMTB001 and PREMTB100 controllers.